shiroyasha/events/README.md

 Service | Description
 --------|------------
+Web     | Nginx proxy for Front and Api
-Worker  | Listens on "events" Rabbit exchange and saves incomming events into a database Api     | Web HTTP API that allows listing existing events
+Api     | HTTP API that allows listing existing events Front   | React/Webpack/Node app for HTML interface Worker  | Listens on "events" Rabbit exchange and saves incomming events into a database

 ## Setup